 Magness’ research has appeared in multiple scholarly venues, including the Economic Journal, the Journal of Political Economy, the Journal of Business Ethics, the Southern Economic Journal, Social Science Quarterly, Public Choice, the Journal of the Early Republic, the Journal of the Abraham Lincoln Association, Slavery & Abolition, Constitutional Political Economy, the International Trade Journal, the Journal of Supreme Court History, and Liberal Education.

-His popular press writings have appeared in the Wall Street Journal, Newsweek, Britannica.com, Politico, the History News Network, and the New York Times.
+His popular press writings have appeared in the Wall Street Journal, Newsweek, Britannica.com, Politico, the Chronicle of Higher Education, the History News Network, and the New York Times.
 He has fact-checked Politifact, discussed the economics of higher education on NPR’s Marketplace, and presented on Black Abolitionism for C-Span’s American History TV.

 Magness holds a B.A. in Political Science from the University of St. Thomas in Houston, Texas.
-He obtained his MPP and Ph.D. from George Mason University in Fairfax, Virginia, specializing in policy history.
+He obtained his MPP and Ph.D. from George Mason University’s School of Public Policy in Fairfax, Virginia, specializing in economic history and international trade.
 He has taught at Berry College, George Mason University, and American University in the Washington, D.C. region.
 He is currently the David J. Theroux Chair at the Independent Institute.

 Link to Curriculum Vitae